 - Fairview Cemetery, Frederick City

-- Montevue Asylum Potter’s Field / Montevue almshouse
+- Montevue Asylum Potter’s Field / Montevue Almshouse, Frederick

-- West Patrick Almshouse Potter’s Field (non existent*)
+- West Patrick Almshouse Potter’s Field (non existent*), Frederick

 - Bartonsville Colored Cemetery

-Checkout Frederick Roots for more details on these cemeteries.
+The Frederick Roots website provides details about these cemeteries.